As part of their application to the Board, unions must include membership evidence when it applies to:

-- write the date so the Board can clearly tell when the card was signed
+- the date must be written so the Board can clearly tell when the card was signed

-- we encourage you to refer to the month using letters, not numbers, to avoid any ambiguity, e.g. 10 SEPT not 10/09
+- we encourage you to spell out the month to avoid any confusion, e.g. 10 SEPT not 10/09

-Working Enterprises, BCLRB No. B67/2016 (738 KB) decision that describes audit requirements for electronic membership cards.Read the
+Working Enterprises, BCLRB No. B67/2016 (738 KB) decision that describes audit requirements for electronic membership cards.
+Contact the Registrar if you have questions regarding electronic membership cards.Read the

-If the Board isn't satisfied these requirements have been met, the membership card will be rejected and won't count towards the calculation of threshold.
+If these requirements haven't been met, the membership card will be rejected and won't count towards the calculation of threshold.